MiriamMindt/inspirobot-chrome-extension/README.md

 # InspiroBot Chrome Extension

-This Chrome extension provides users with a dose of inspiration by displaying a unique, auto-generated quote image from InspiroBot each time the extension's popup is opened.
+This Chrome extension provides you with a dose of inspiration by displaying a unique, auto-generated quote image from InspiroBot each time the extension's popup is opened.

 ## About InspiroBot

 InspiroBot is an AI that generates inspirational quote images.
 The InspiroBot API allows developers to retrieve a URL to a newly generated quote image.
 The API endpoint is: https://inspirobot.me/api?generate=true
 When this endpoint is called, it returns a plain text response with a direct URL to the generated image.

 ## How the Extension Works

 The extension uses a background script to call the InspiroBot API.
-When the user clicks on the extension icon, a popup is displayed, and the script fetches a new quote image by making a request to the InspiroBot API.
+When you click on the extension icon, a popup is displayed, and the script fetches a new quote image by making a request to the InspiroBot API.
 The image URL received in the response is then used to update the `src` attribute of an `img` element within the popup, displaying the inspirational quote image to the user.

 ## Installation